Disaster relief and recovery

 Controlling your business when circumstances are beyond your control

 Natural disasters, in many forms, cause disruption in daily life and business operations.
 Advance business continuity planning is essential, yet assistance and relief is needed when people, facilities and resources are impacted.
 We understand how hard it can be to get back on track.
 See below for insights on the challenges and opportunties of rebuilding your business after a catastrophic event.
 We also track the regulatory relief issued for major U.S. disasters, so you don't have to search for it.

 Please contact us if you need help with business insurance claims, damages assessment, tax relief, systems recovery or any other business continuity effort.

-Employers have several tax-advantaged methods for providing financial support to employees impacted by hurricanes or other major disasters.
+Employers have several tax-advantaged methods for providing financial support to employees impacted by major disasters.

-See the pages below for a complete listing of RSM insights and information about each of these recent disasters
+See the pages below for all RSM insights and information pertaining to specific qualifying events

 Regulatory relief and other post-event information related to the impact of Hurricane Irma in October 2017.
 Learn more.